-Staff must be vigilant when using dating websites/apps where staff could encounter students or ex-students.
+Staff must be vigilant when using dating websites/apps where staff could encounter students or exstudents.

-Staff should not make contact with students or ex-students or initiate/accept friend requests on any social media platform with students or ex-students.
+Staff must not make contact with students or ex-students or initiate/accept friend requests on any social media platform with students or ex-students.
 Staff must not communicate with students or ex-students via social media or text.